-Step 5: Final Editing
+Step 5: Editing and Proofreading

 This is probably the most important step – it’s easy to overlook things when you’re too close to a work.
 Be careful that all of your facts are correct – if they aren’t, cite your source and fix any errors.
 Make sure there are no grammar mistakes or typos.
 Finally, try reading through what you’ve written out loud – this will help catch missing words and make sure everything sounds clear and interesting!

 Book report outline

 Since this is an essay, it will fall under the following outline;

 As in traditional reports, students need to make sure they include the basic information about the composition.
 This includes things like the title of the work, author’s name, genre, publication date, and some sort of an introduction which describes what category it falls into (it can be a creative writing project , etc.).
 Students should also include a thesis statement here stating that they are reviewing “The Fault in Our Stars” by John Green .

 Since this is a creative writing assignment you’ll want to avoid taking too much information from the back of the book, though you can certainly use it as a reference guide for ideas.
 When writing about specific characters or certain events in the plot, make sure your student is reviewing what they liked or disliked about all of these elements.
 Almost every paragraph should be focusing on a different part of the work – so each one could have a separate element (character, theme, etc.) that it addresses and comments on.

 A book report conclusion paragraph should wrap things up by saying what you think overall about the entire composition including its strengths and weaknesses.
 You could also include an original idea at this point if your child feels like sharing something that he has thought up!